Stephen Waarts, Howard Griffiths / Camerata Schweiz

 - In contrast to media reviews, there is no CD to discuss (just yet).
-Rather, I’m merely give a sketchy report about my impressions on a recording session.
+I’m merely give a sketchy report about my impressions on a recording session.
 The resulting CD will still take months to become available.

 - In contrast to concert reviews, I’m essentially not commenting on the interpretation or the performance.
-I’m merely listening to short fragments of a performance, often in numerous repetitions.
+I’m just listening to short fragments of a performance, often in numerous repetitions.
 My visits cover one of several recording sessions for a given work.
 This typically includes snippets from one single movement.
 That movement may never even be performed in one piece, from beginning to end.

 - It is a live experience (like a concert), in a venue that is also used as location for concerts.
 However, the performance bears the character of a “studio” recording.
 The event therefore does not follow the same principles as a live concert.

 - I can hear what is being recorded.
 However, from that, I could not tell what the microphones “hear”.
 And even less so, how the end result (after cutting and mixing, etc.) will sound & feel.